 Engage all your senses this autumn to enjoy its full glory.
 The glorious ambers, reds and golds of trees present a magnificent kaleidoscope of colour.
-Sniff the air and drink in the aromas of leaf mould, damp pasture and wood smoke.
+Sniff the air and savour the aroma of wood smoke, damp pasture and the earthy mouldiness of leaf litter.

 The season's bounty produces wonderful tangy foods from fruits, nuts and berries.
 Think apples, hazelnuts and blackberries.
 Experience the textures of woolly scarves, prickly conker cases and crinkly leaves.
 Listen to the unique peacefulness of autumn - a quiet tranquillity as nature relaxes after the efforts of summer.
 An evening sunset, owls calling, the cry of migrating geese.